pgm-2425-itexploration/syllabus/tutorials/cms/wordpress-met-bedrock.md

 ## Building a Simple WordPress Site

 When you first open your site in a browser, you'll see a default theme.
-In this section, we will customize the theme using the WordPress admin panel.

-### 1. Setting Up a Starter Theme
+### 1. Setting Up the Theme

 1. **Choose a Theme**:
    - Navigate to **Appearance > Themes** to customize your chosen theme or add a new one.